 While developing a well structured, standards compliant site with regularly updated, concise, valuable content, it is also important to consider elements beyond your pages.
 For SEO to be truly optimal, consider:

 - Incoming Links—Contextually relevant, deeper level links are an excellent way to pull visitors into your site, while also directing spiders to crawl your content.
 Each authoritative incoming link is like a vote, which builds your site’s credibility, reputation, and search results visibility.

 - Directories—Get listed in online directories for valuable incoming links.
 Apply to be listed, positioning your site as a unique, valuable, and relevant resource.
 Search for “directory + (your) niche” to find them.
-Directories to consider: ODP, Y, Best of the Web, and Yahoo.
+Directories to consider: Y and Best of the Web.